aryansid/memARy-RN-Mobile-App/README.md

 # memARy
-AR glasses for Alzheimer's patients
+AR glasses for early to mild stage Dementia and Prosopagnosia patients